Rosgen Natural Channel Design · saveourstreamsusa.com

 Board Member

 Principal at Granite Holdings and General Partner at Infill Capital Partners.
-Alumnus of the University of Virginia (UVA) and Harvard Business School (MBA).
+Alumnus of the University of Virginia (UVA) and member of the Entrepreneurs' Organization (EO).
 Leading regional real estate, industrial logistics, and asset investor, providing capital governance, underwriting structures, and strategic B2B scaling.

 🌾 Landowners Siting & Sourcing Program